davidben/C2SP/tlog-mirror.md

 request by internally updating the witness checkpoint and responding with an empty response body.

-The mirror MAY maintain respond with witness cosignatures if it wishes to additionally provide a public witness service using its witness state.
+The mirror MAY respond with witness cosignatures if it wishes to additionally provide a public witness service using its witness state.
 If so, this witnessing service MUST have a name that is different from the mirror's cosigner origin.